 One of my favorite travel exercises is going to new places and discovering hidden treasures that I had no idea existed.
 A recent visit to Hamilton County, Indiana provided an opportunity to do just that.

 From life-size people statues to an authentic pioneer village to a tribute to old-time American music, Hamilton County had a lot to pique my interest.
+Ready to check out some fun things to do in Hamilton County, Indiana?
 Just see for yourself…

 Life-size people statues in Carmel